Skip to content

 If late blight is detected early, the damage can sometimes be contained.
 The following measures help:

-• Immediately remove affected leaves and fruits and dispose of them in the trash (not in the compost, as the spores can spread again in the garden from there).
+• Immediately remove affected leaves and fruits and dispose of them in the trash (not on the compost.
+From there, the spores can spread again in the garden).

 • Thin out tomatoes to allow more air to reach the plant and reduce spore transmission through direct plant contact.

 • Water only in the morning and only the root area to keep leaves as dry as possible.
-Those who wish to water automatically should opt for a drip system that waters close to the ground and keeps the leaves dry.
+If you want to water automatically, it’s best to use a drip system that waters close to the ground and keeps the leaves dry.

 • In persistently wet weather, a protective cover can help (e.g., a tomato roof outdoors).